pablodecm/phd_thesis/src/010_introduction.md

 barriers exist against the proliferation of interdisciplinarity, such as field specific language (also known as jargon) and seemingly unclear problem descriptions for collaborators with different backgrounds.
-This document, in addition of presenting the main research results of the projects I have been involved in the recent past, will attempt to reduce this communication gap by trying to clearly state the main
+This document, in addition to presenting the main research results of the projects I have been involved in the recent past, will attempt to reduce this communication gap by trying to clearly state the main